 The Summer 10K was renamed the Cline Mann 5,000-Meter Paddleboard Race on August 10, 1985 by the Paddleboard Committee and the distance was reduced from 10,000 meters to 5,000 meters.
 In 2000, the race was renamed the Cline Mann Memorial Ko`olaupoko Paddleboard Race which is still held on the Saturday after the 4th of July and stretches from Makai Pier in Waimanalo to the OCC Beach.

-The races introduced by Cline Mann to keep the sport of paddleboard alive did their job.
+The races were introduced by Cline Mann to keep the sport of paddleboard alive and did their job.
 Paddleboard competitions are held in Hawaii and around the world and interest has increased with the addition of Stand Up Paddling.
+The Cline Mann race is now the prep race before the M2K Paddleboard Race from Molokai to Oahu which draws numerous international competitors.